 Alternative finance is the name given to new ways of accessing finance outside of traditional methods such as banks.
 Since its emergence after the financial crash in 2008, the growth of the industry has been rapid.
-According to Bank of England data on business finance, in 2017 so far the combined net lending (the total amount lent out, minus the amount collected in repayments) to small businesses of 30 UK banks was £425m, whereas net lending through Funding Circle alone was £377m.
+According to Bank of England data on business finance, in 2018 the combined net lending (the total amount lent out, minus the amount collected in repayments) to small businesses of the UK banks was £518m, whereas net lending through Funding Circle alone was £723m.

-In July-Aug, the net lending to small businesses by the same 30 banks was negative £227m.
-That means they collected more in repayments than they loaned out.
-This is a continuation of a downward trend in net lending since the Brexit vote, raising concerns about a return to the low levels of bank finance available after the financial crisis.
+This is a continuation of a downward trend in net lending from banks since the Brexit vote, raising concerns about a return to the low levels of bank finance available after the financial crisis.

 With crowdfunding, instead of getting your finance from just one provider (like a bank) you get lots of small amounts from a number of different individuals (the crowd).
 This is usually done through online platforms such as Kickstarter.
 Here businesses pitch for funding and investors can pick the ideas they want to back.
 There are two main types of crowdfunding: